“Full Leather Jacket”

 What happens to Chris at the end of “Full Leather Jacket” isn’t a dramatic character death.
 It’s a dramatic character almost-death, left ambiguous to bait viewers.
 It is a great scene by itself, but it loses importance in the show’s grand context.

 It’s another incredibly funny episode and so the relatively unimportant plots remain compelling throughout.
 It’s not a big episode for Tony (during one therapy session he even refuses to speak), but it’s a necessary showcase for Carmela and her conflicted morals.
-Her dual personas of mob wife and suburban do-gooder—and her struggles with balancing both—are far more watchable than they seem on paper.
+Her dual personas of mob wife and suburban do-gooder—and her struggles with balancing both—are far more watchable than they would appear on paper.

 Likewise, Richie Aprile doing Richie Aprile shit (i.e. continuing to threaten Beansy) stays interesting because he is tremendously funny in this episode.
 Chris, too, gets some hilarious lines in.
 But just when it seems like he is about to turn his life around—no more drugs, no more Hollywood, proposing to Adriana, etc.—Chris is ambushed in the street by Matt and Sean.